 The Sister Cities Board sponsors cultural exchanges.
 A musical group from Moldova toured North Carolina.
 While in Winston-Salem the Group performed with the Winston-Salem Piedmont Triad Symphony and at Wake Forest University.
 The Board also sponsors the annual "Young Artist Showcase" explained below.

 Each year Sister Cities Winston-Salem conducts its "Young Artists Showcase."
 The Showcase exhibits art work from our Sister Cities and our local schools.
 The art work is centered on a theme.
 The 2012 theme was "Youth as the Catalyst for Change."
 Local high school and middle school students and students from our Sister Cities are eligible to participate.
 This year's theme is "The Power of Exchange" (follow this link for informaton on how to enter [pdf].
 An exhibit of the art work will be held at the Bryce Stuart Municipal Building from March 18, 2013, to March 22, 2013.

 For information on our local 2013 Showcase please contact Ruben Gonzales at 747-7474.
 You can also visit the Sister Cities International Showcase web site for more information on the national Sowcase for 2013.
-Please note our local Winston-Salem Showcase calendar and deadlines are different from the International Showcase.
+Please note our local Winston-Salem Showcase calendar and deadline different from the International Showcase.